T-TonyLiang/today-i-learned/README.md

-# learning-notes
+# Today I learned
-Notes from online courses, resources and basically everything that I've learned
+Notes from courses and resources